mautic/developer-documentation-new/docs/rest_api/companies.rst

 .. vale off

-For the rest of the Company properties, refer to :ref:`Company properties <get Company properties>`.
+For the rest of the properties, refer to :ref:`Company properties <get Company properties>`.

 .. vale on